dynatrace-extensions/dt-extensions-python-sdk/docs/index.rst

 ^^^^^^^^^^^^^^^^^^^^^

-In order to sign the extension, we need to have a certificate that is uploaded to the tenant and to the OneAgent or ActievGate hosts that will run the extension.
+In order to sign the extension, we need to have a certificate that is uploaded to the environment and to the OneAgent or Activegate hosts that will run the extension.

 .. admonition:: Already have the certificate?
    :class: hint

-   If you already have the certificate and it is uploaded to the tenant and hosts you can skip this step and go directly to the build step.
+   If you already have the certificate and it is uploaded to the environment and hosts you can skip this step and go directly to the build step.

 In order to generate a new certificate, we can use the :doc:`/cli/gencerts` command: